Promising new gene therapies for sickle cell are out of reach in countries where they're needed most

 For gene therapy to even be an option, people in developing nations must stay alive long enough to get it.
 There, sickle cell disease is more likely to disable or kill than in wealthy regions.
 Late diagnosis is common and basic care can be hard to come by.

-While gene therapy "is a huge leap forward … we can't forget about those patients,'' said Watkins, of Children's Hospital New Orleans.

-Sickle cell disease begins its assault on the body at birth, affecting hemoglobin, the protein in red blood cells that carries oxygen.
-A genetic mutation causes the cells to become crescent-shaped, which can block blood flow and cause problems such as excruciating pain, organ damage and stroke.
+Sickle cell disease affects hemoglobin, the protein in red blood cells that carries oxygen.
+A genetic mutation causes the cells to become crescent-shaped, which can block blood flow and cause problems such as excruciating pain and organ damage.

-The only other cure is a bone marrow transplant, which must come from a closely matched donor and brings a risk of rejection.

-Global estimates of how many people have the disease vary, but some researchers put the number between 6 million and 8 million.
-It's more common in malaria-prone regions because carrying the sickle cell trait helps protect against severe malaria.
-More than 1 million people with sickle cell disease live in India, studies show, and more than 5 million are in sub-Saharan Africa.
+Global estimates of how many people have the disease vary, but some researchers put the number between 6 million and 8 million — with more than 1 million in India and more than 5 million in sub-Saharan Africa.

-Dongre, who lives in Nagpur in central India, has seen the struggles in his own family and among people he's met as a leader in the National Alliance of Sickle Cell Organizations in India.
-For many years, awareness of the disease has been lacking, he said, even among some health professionals.
+Dongre, who lives in Nagpur in central India, has seen the struggles in his own family and among people he's met as a leader of India's National Alliance of Sickle Cell Organizations.

-Dongre recalled how his newborn son Girish cried constantly from stomach and leg pain.
-Doctors couldn't figure out what was wrong and didn't diagnose him with sickle cell for 2 1/2 years.
+He recalled how his newborn son Girish cried constantly from stomach and leg pain.
+Doctors didn't diagnose him with sickle cell for 2 1/2 years.
 When their daughter Sumedha was born, he and his wife had her tested immediately and learned she had the disease too.

-Other patients go undiagnosed for a decade or more.
-Lalit Pargi, who lives in Udaipur in northern India, said he wasn't diagnosed until he was 16 despite having the tell-tale yellow eyes and skin of jaundice, a common sign of sickle cell.
-That meant a childhood filled with inexplicable pain.

-Available treatments can reduce the bouts of pain known as ''crises."
-Dongre's children, now 19 and 13, take a medicine called hydroxyurea, a decades-old chemo drug that helps prevent the formation of sickle-shaped red blood cells and control the disease.
-Both have been hospitalized for pain episodes, especially when they were younger.
+Available treatments can reduce the bouts of pain known as ''crises.''
+Dongre's children, now 19 and 13, take hydroxyurea, a decades-old chemo drug that helps prevent the formation of sickle-shaped red blood cells and control the disease.

 Other patients in rural areas are dying at very young ages without getting the right treatments, Dongre said.